-Vibration Best Management Practices.
+- NOI-8: Vibration Best Management Practices.
 Prior to the commencement of construction activities that would involve use of a vibratory roller (or equivalent equipment) within 75 feet of a residence, the applicant shall retain a qualified acoustician to identify best management practices to be implemented by the construction contractor to reduce vibration levels to below 80 vibration decibels at the nearest residence.
 The best management practices shall be included in project construction documents, including the grading plan and contract with the construction contractor.
-Practices may include but are not limited to the following:

-- Use only properly maintained equipment with vibratory isolators - Operate equipment as far from sensitive receptors as possible - Use rubber-tired vehicles as opposed to tracked vehicles the estimated start date and duration of daytime vibrationgenerating construction activities.
+Practices may include but are not limited to the following: - Use only properly maintained equipment with vibratory isolators - Operate equipment as far from sensitive receptors as possible - Use rubber-tired vehicles as opposed to tracked vehicles - NOI-9: Construction Vibration Notification.
+The construction contractor shall provide written notification to receptors within 75 feet of construction activities at least 3 weeks prior to the start of any construction activities that would require the use of a vibratory roller or equivalent equipment.
+The notice would inform them of the estimated start date and duration of daytime vibration-generating construction activities.
 This notification shall include information warning about the potential for impacts related to vibration-sensitive equipment.
-The City of Santee shall provide a phone number for the affected receptors to call if they have vibration-sensitive equipment on their property.
+The City of

+Santee shall provide a phone number for the affected receptors to call if they have vibration-sensitive equipment on their property.
 If a complaint is received, a vibration monitoring program will be implemented within 2 working days to reduce vibration to below 80 vibration decibels at the nearest receptor.
 The vibration monitoring plan shall be prepared and administered by a qualified vibration consultant and submitted to the Director of Development Services for approval.
 The vibration monitoring plan shall include the location of the vibration monitor, the vibration instrumentation used, a data acquisition and retention plan, and an exceedance notification and reporting procedures.
 The program shall include but not be limited to the following: